How to Apply

 Most subjects will have two interviews, conducted by subject specialists, and there are usually two academics in each interview.
 These interviews will be held via Zoom this year and more details will be circulated if you are invited to interview.

 What do the interviews involve?

 The interviews often take the form of mini-supervisions (College-based teaching sessions) where we look to see how you’re likely to respond to this style of teaching.

 The type of interview varies depending on the subject.
 For example, in a maths or science interview, you should expect to do some writing such as solving equations or sketching curves.
 For a humanities subject, you’re likely to be given a text for discussion during the interview.

 Please remember the process is less about ‘getting the right answer’ (there may not even be one) and much more about showing how you can work towards a solution to an unfamiliar concept or problem.

-This video from the Cambridge Admissions office gives you a great sense of how we usually conduct admissions interviews.
+This video from the Cambridge Admissions Office gives you a great sense of how we usually conduct admissions interviews.

-Getting ready for interview (deep breath)
+Tips for getting ready for interview